|Author||many Lith-Crillion authors|

 - from the Libram of Aggda

 Another chapter of the book discusses Web Weaver beginnings at Nemexus.
-Being written by Lith-Crillion, it makes no mention of the conflict that happened to get this knowledge, the forced abandonment of Tarband-Khâl, and the long-term consequence - turning the Mîmêk in Duergar.
+Being written by Lith-Crillion, it makes no mention of the conflict that happened to get this knowledge, the forced abandonment of Tarband-Khâl, and the long-term consequence - the beginning of the Mîmêk race.